OXID-eSales/developer_documentation/development/tools.rst

-Developer Toolbox
+Tools
 =================
 Developer Tools component
 -------------------------
-`The Developer Tools component <https://github.com/OXID-eSales/testing_library/>`__ is a collection of utilities added to assist during development stage.
+`The Developer Tools component <https://github.com/OXID-eSales/developer-tools/>`__ is a collection of utilities added to assist during development stage.
 Please follow the link below to find more about available commands and their usage: